Permit.check()

 },

-// the tenant the resource belong to
+// the tenant the resource belongs to

 tenant: "companyB",